Program in Financial Market Regulation

 Internship Program for the Interdisciplinary Studies Major and Minor

 Students in the Interdisciplinary Studies major with a faculty-initiated concentration in Financial Market Regulation or the minor in Financial Market Regulation are encouraged, but not required, to complete an internship, usually over the summer between the junior and senior years, in a regulatory organization, financial firm, law firm, or related organization.
 Employing organizations provide these internships on a competitive basis, and the participating academic units and the Advisory Council work with students to prepare them for the selection processes.

 Admission to the Interdisciplinary Studies Major and Minor

 Students pursuing the Interdisciplinary Studies major with a faculty-initiated concentration in Financial Market Regulation or the minor in Financial Market Regulation take a designated series of courses or appropriate substitutes approved by the Academic Program Advisor; the major has a minimum of 36 credits of coursework and the minor has a minimum of 21 credits.
-Students should apply for admission to the major or minor by contacting the Academic Program Advisor.
+Students should apply for admission to the major or minor by contacting the School of Business Office of Student Services.